Management and prognosis of oral allergy syndrome (pollen-food allergy syndrome)

 In this topic review, the term "oral allergy syndrome" (OAS) is used to describe reactions limited to the oropharynx that are caused by food proteins that are homologous to pollen proteins.
 "Pollen-food allergy syndrome," "pollen-food syndrome," and "pollen-associated food allergy syndrome" (abbreviated PFAS or PFS) are broader terms that encompass both oropharyngeal and systemic symptoms.
 In this review, PFS is the preferred term for the spectrum of reactions caused by allergens in plant foods that are homologous to pollen allergens.

 OVERVIEW OF MANAGEMENT

-Avoidance — Dietary avoidance of the offending plant food(s), in the form in which it causes symptoms, is the most common approach to management.
+Avoidance — Dietary avoidance of the offending plant food(s) in the form in which it causes symptoms is the most common approach to management.
 However, strict avoidance may not be uniformly necessary if symptoms are mild.
 Additionally, patients may continue to eat forms of the foods that do not cause symptoms.
-Cooked, processed, and sometimes frozen forms of the foods typically do not cause symptoms of PFAS.
+Cooked, processed, and sometimes frozen forms of the foods typically do not cause symptoms of PFS.
 The purpose of avoidance is the prevention of future reactions.
 However, there are no studies reporting the impact of avoidance on the natural history of the condition.
 (See 'Prognosis' below.)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Boyce JA, Assa'ad A, Burks AW, et al. Guidelines for the Diagnosis and Management of Food Allergy in the United States: Summary of the NIAID-Sponsored Expert Panel Report.
 J Allergy Clin Immunol 2010; 126:1105.